HSF/tools/project_template/README.md

 ## Inclusion into other projects

-If you want to build your own project against HSFTEMPLATE, CMake may be the best option for you.
-Just add its location to _CMAKE_PREFIX_PATH_ and call _find_package(HSFTEMPLATE)_ within your CMakeLists.txt.
+If you want to build your own project against PROJECTTEMPLATE, CMake may be the best option for you.
+Just add its location to _CMAKE_PREFIX_PATH_ and call _find_package(PROJECTTEMPLATE)_ within your CMakeLists.txt.